 On this list, readers can find ten of the best poems written by African-American poets over the last decades.
 These are only a few of the incredible poems that address some of the most important themes in the broader history of literature, including perceptions of self, community, dreams, and equality/inequality.

-Explore 10 of the Best Poems by African-American Poets
+Best Poems by African-American Poets

 - 1 ‘The Negro Speaks of Rivers’ by Langston Hughes